eriksl/esp8266-universal-io-bridge/README.md

 		cd	config-dump		none			shows the complete configuration as stored in non volatile memory
+		cw	config-write	none			writes config to non volatile memory gd	gpio-dump		none			dump gpio configuration and current status gg	gpio-get		gpio			for example gpio2; reads the the gpio as input (if set to mode input)
+		gm	gpio-mode		varies			none: dump all gpio's
+											<gpio> disable: disable the gpio
+											<gpio> input: set gpio to input
+											<gpio> output <startup>: set gpio to output,
+												set <startup> to 0 or 1 to define the startup value (after boot)
+											<gpio> bounce <direction> <delay> <repeat> <autotrigger>
+												<direction> = up or down, specifying whether to bounce
+													from "off" or "on"
+												<delay> = value in milliseconds between triggered state
+													and resuming normal gpio state
+												<repeat> = 0 or 1, 0 means once, 1 means repeating
+													until stopped manually
+												<autotrigger> = 0 or 1, 0 means leave the gpio alone
+													after boot, need to trigger manually (using gpio-set), 1 means trigger automatically after boot
+		gs	gpio-set		<gpio> (value)	set the gpio if it's set as output, if set as bounce, trigger a bounce
-		cw	config-write	none			writes config to non volatile memory ?	help			none			shows list of commands pd	print-debug		0 or 1			0 = enable, 1 = enable toggle printing of debug info during
+		?	help			none			shows list of commands pd	print-debug		0 or 1			0 = enable, 1 = enable
+											toggle printing of debug info during